Medically reviewed by Drugs.com. Last updated on July 10, 2020.

 Use: Labeled Indications

-Addison disease: Partial replacement therapy for primary and secondary adrenocortical insufficiency in Addison disease
+Adrenal insufficiency, primary (Addison disease): Partial replacement therapy for primary adrenocortical insufficiency

 Hypersensitivity to fludrocortisone or any component of the formulation; systemic fungal infections